 Dried Pasta Galore

 I cook pasta all the time, but lately I’ve surrounded myself with even more dried pasta than usual.
-Between the pasta shape glossary that we recently published, pasta recipe development, and my general prescribed weekly intake of pasta (minimum five servings per week), my apartment is filled with packages of pasta for making my go-to soul-soothing meals like amatriciana, gricia, spaghetti con la colatura di alici, and more.
+Between figuring out our favorite pasta shapes, pasta recipe development, and my general prescribed weekly intake of pasta (minimum five servings per week), my apartment is filled with packages of pasta for making my go-to soul-soothing meals like amatriciana, gricia, spaghetti con la colatura di alici, and more.
 Along with providing much-needed comfort during this unsettling time, I also feel good about buying dried pasta from small Italian producers that are really struggling during this period.
 Forza e coraggio. —Sasha Marx, senior culinary editor

 Chipwich Ice Cream Sandwiches